Ying-Ju/FewShotIQ/usage_guide.md

 #### Computing Major Label Accuracy for Multiclass

 Here, we use an example to show the use of these two functions: `map_multiclass_labels` and `calculate_specificity()` to compute major label accuracy for multiclass.
-Suppose the `few_shot_fault_classification()` function was used to conduct few-shot classification with CLIP, and the result file `results.csv` was saved in the `save_folder`, the folder you decided earlier.
-Our example includes 225 nominal images and 75 images for each defective class (Band, Bimodal, Single Crystal).
-The example file `results.csv` can be downloaded [here](https://raw.githubusercontent.com/Ying-Ju/FewShotIQ/refs/heads/main/usage_examples/results.csv).
+Suppose the `few_shot_fault_classification()` function was used to conduct few-shot classification with CLIP, and the result file `micro_results.csv` was saved in the `save_folder`, the folder you decided earlier.
+Our example includes 225 nominal images and 75 images for each defective class (Band, Bimodal, Single Crystal) for the automated classification of microstructural material properties across parts.
+The example file `micro_results.csv` can be downloaded [here](https://raw.githubusercontent.com/Ying-Ju/FewShotIQ/refs/heads/main/usage_examples/micro_results.csv).

 ```python
 import pandas as pd                  # For working with dataframes